Researcher, Health and Data

 - Collaborate with colleagues to develop and execute new research projects

 - Coordinate and attend regular team meetings, as well as collaborate with the broader Data & Society community

 - You will be expected to contribute to the life of Data & Society through active engagement in and hosting of events, seminars, reading groups, and other cross-topical activities.

 - The annual salary will depend on the position, seniority, and level of responsibility.
-You will also receive a laptop and $2000 for conference travel and materials.
+You will also receive a laptop.
 Additional research budget will depend on the project.

 - You will be offered a generous benefits package including health insurance, paid time off, and paid holidays.

 - You must be eligible to work in the United States; we are unable to sponsor visas.

 To apply, please submit the following by January 31, 2021 using this link (applications will be reviewed on a rolling basis):

 - Your resume or CV.